Digital systems engineering

-Digital technologies and signal processing
+Digital and signal technologies, embedded systems)

 This field of expertise requires a strong training background in integrated circuit electronics, digital systems, signal processing (analysis, coding, transmission) and electronics computing (programming, operating systems, networks, optimisation).